sergiomtzlosa/docker-qiskit/README.md

 The Dockerfile_dev file compiles QISKIT from source code, then it can be used to deploy future releases.

-Use the docker-compose-yml file to start the image:
+Use the docker-compose.yml file to start the image:

 ```
 version: "2"